yahavsha/us-compiler/README.md

 	woah milkChocolate is 1

 	shh shh...
-Now we turn it into a yupyup (true) value. woah u have castedChocolate with (cosplay milkChocolate as Number)
+Now we turn it into a yupyup (true) value. woah castedChocolate is (cosplay milkChocolate as Number)

 byes
 ```